portainer/portainer-docs/docs/v2.0/secrets/delete.md

 # Delete a Secret

-Is a good practice delete the secrets that you don't need anymore.
-From the Portainer UI, you ca do it easily.
+It is good practice to delete the secrets that you don't need anymore.

 ## Deleting a Secret

-To delete a secret, go to <b>Secrets</b>, select the secret you want delete and then, click in <b>Remove</b>.
+To delete a secret, go to <b>Secrets</b>, select the secret you want delete and then, click <b>Remove</b>.

 ![secrets](assets/delete-1.png)
 ## Notes